The Pioneer Theatre – open-air walk-in theatre

 Health Inspector report:

 The Pioneer Theatre is an open air type.
 Beside the screen on both sides, rooms had been built and they are roofed with corrugated iron.
 A number of sheets are loose on these roofs where the iron laps.
 The storage room and screen form the Paterson Street frontage of the theatre, the loose iron was considered a hazard as in much that gusty wind could lift the iron off and hurl it among the patrons in the theatre.
 These laps are facing into what is known as the weather side.

 Bob concreted the theatre floor and replaced the canvas seats with rows of chairs.
-Bill was not happy with the changes and was proved that he was right, as the chairs were uncomfortable and and the nylon webbing tended to rip as it was disintegrated by the sun.
+Bill was not happy with the changes and was proved later to be right, as the chairs were uncomfortable and and the nylon webbing tended to rip as it was disintegrated by the sun.